FreeFellow vs Kaplan Schweser CFA Level I: Honest 2026 Comparison

 Video instruction depth

-Schweser's OnDemand video library is extensive.
-For visual learners, especially candidates struggling with quantitative methods, derivatives, or the more abstract corners of fixed income, watching a Schweser instructor work through a full topic is a real advantage.
+Schweser's OnDemand video library is deep.
+If you're a visual learner, especially if you're fighting quantitative methods, derivatives, or the more abstract corners of fixed income, watching a Schweser instructor work through a full topic is a real advantage.
 FreeFellow has audio narration on every lesson but no video lectures.
 If you need a chalkboard explanation of duration convexity, Schweser is better.

 Condensed notes format

-The SchweserNotes are five books that condense the official CFA Institute curriculum (which runs roughly 3,000 pages) into roughly 1,500 pages with worked examples and end-of-section problems.
+The SchweserNotes are five books that condense the CFA Institute curriculum (which runs roughly 3,000 pages) into roughly 1,500 pages with worked examples and end-of-section problems.
 The format is well-tuned and well-known.
 FreeFellow's lessons cover the curriculum but are organized as standalone topic lessons, not as a single condensed book set.
-If you prefer to read a textbook end-to-end, Schweser fits that workflow better.
+If you'd rather read a textbook end-to-end, Schweser fits that workflow better.

 Question bank size

-Schweser's QBank has roughly 4,000-plus practice questions across CFA Level I. FreeFellow has 1,050-plus.
-Schweser has more raw volume.
+Schweser's QBank has roughly 4,000-plus practice questions across CFA Level I. FreeFellow has 1,499.
+Schweser wins on raw volume.

 Live instructor support